chr-hertel/product-crud/README.md

 # Symfony Forms in Detail

-Repository contains example application used for "Symfony Forms in Detail" at [SymfonyLive Berlin 2019](https://berlin2019.live.symfony.com/)
+Repository contains example application used for "Practical Forms with Symfony" at [SymfonyCon Amsterdam 2019](https://amsterdam2019.symfony.com/)

 ## Requirements